-- (a) Except as provided for in subsection (b) below, the following matters are authorized subjects of collective bargaining: - (1) wages, salaries, and other forms of monetary compensation, - (2) working conditions, including hours of work, provided that matters reserved as City management rights in sec.
-19-206 are not authorized subjects of bargaining, or - (3) non-health and non-welfare benefits, such as paid and unpaid leave and holidays. - (b) The following matters shall not be subject to negotiation: - (1) health and welfare benefits such as health, dental, life insurance, and similar benefit programs, - (2) matters concerning the provisions of a retirement system including, but not limited to, the City's existing retirement plan or any decision to replace any or all such plans with the retirement plan of the Virginia Retirement System, - (3) matters concerning the provisions of the City's deferred compensation program,
+- (a) Except as provided for in subsections (b) and (c) below, the following matters are authorized subjects of collective bargaining: - (1) wages, salaries, and other forms of monetary compensation, - (2) workinghealth and dental insurance premiums (including employer contributions and premium cost sharing), deductibles, and co-payments for active employees and covered dependents; - (3) non-health and non-welfare benefits, such as paid and unpaid leave and holidays; - (2)(4) other terms and conditions of employment, including hours of work, provided that matters reserved as City management rights in sec.
+19-206 are not authorized subjects of bargaining, or. - (3) non-health and non-welfare benefits, such as paid and unpaid leave and holidays.